daniel-furman/sft-demos/README.md

 ## Supervised finetuning of instruction-following LLMs

-This repo includes lightweight demos for supervised finetuning (SFT) of small to medium sized LLMs.
-The scripts here are only compatible to workstations equipped with a single NVIDIA GPU, such as an H100 80 GB.
+This repo includes lightweight demos for supervised finetuning (SFT) of small- to medium-sized LLMs.
+The scripts here are only compatible to workstations with a single NVIDIA GPU, such as x1 H100 GPU with 80 GB VRAM.

-* Multi-GPU demos for large sized LLMs are not included here, see other resources for this such as PyTorch's [Multi GPU training with DDP](https://pytorch.org/tutorials/beginner/ddp_series_multigpu.html)).
+* Multi-GPU demos for large-sized LLMs aren't included here, see [Multi GPU training with DDP](https://pytorch.org/tutorials/beginner/ddp_series_multigpu.html) for example).

 ### Code assets